Antihistamine tablets

 All medicines can cause side effects although not everyone gets them.

-Common side effects: Telfast is the only antihistamine supplied by Dr Fox which commonly causes side effects (in up to 1 in 10 people).
-These can include: headache, drowsiness, feeling sick (nausea), and dizziness.
+Common side effects: Side effects are reported in up to 1 in 100 people, but are not generally troublesome.
+These can include: headache, dry mouth, feeling sick (nausea), diarrhoea, poor sleep, and dizziness.

 Serious allergic reactions are rare and require immediate medical attention: swelling of the face, lips, tongue, or throat, flushing, chest tightness, and difficulty breathing.